ultrasaw/veils/README.md

-# SpectRust: Python vs Rust STFT Implementation
+# SpectRust: Rust STFT Implementation

 This repository contains the stripped-down `scipy.signal.ShortTimeFFT` class implementation in Python and Rust, with comprehensive verification of ~1:1 accuracy between the implementations.